 Seapower and Projection Forces

-I was honored to be named Chairman of the Seapower and Projection Forces Subcommittee of the House Armed Services Committee.
-And given the global security environment, this new assignment comes at a critical time.
+I am honored to serve as Chairman of the Seapower and Projection Forces Subcommittee of the House Armed Services Committee.
+Given the global security environment, this new assignment comes at a critical time.

 I, along with Congressman Joe Courtney (D-CT), serve as a Co-Chairman of the Congressional Shipbuilding Caucus.